 Supporting creative skills development for women, from Keighley to Karachi and beyond.

 Producers of the Future: From Keighley to Karachi is a ground-breaking international collaboration between Bradford Literature Festival, UK, and Adab Festival, Pakistan.
 The project will develop female talent and leadership in the arts and culture, through a digital exchange and development programme, bringing together women from diverse and disadvantaged communities, in Bradford and across Pakistan.
-The participants will work together to curate and deliver a weekend of digital literature festival events for public audiences, which will take place in November 2021.
+The participants will work together to curate and deliver a weekend of digital literature festival events for public audiences.
 The project is supported by the British Council Digital Collaboration Fund, which supports UK and overseas cultural partnerships to develop digitally innovative ways of collaborating.

-The group of ten women – five from the Bradford District and five from Pakistan – will work collaboratively over 6 months to curate and produce a digital literature festival programme which will be delivered online in November 2021.
-Participants will receive a monthly bursary, mentoring, specialised training and funded opportunities to attend arts and cultural events (digitally or live), structured around the curation of the November festival.
-Developing the confidence, practical skills and industry connections needed to underpin the continued development of their creative careers, this international group of women will be equipped with the skills they need to design and deliver cultural activity within, and informed by, their own communities and experiences long after the end of this project.
+The group of ten women – five from the Bradford District and five from Pakistan – worked collaboratively over six months to curate and produce a digital literature festival programme which you can now view online by following the links below.
+Participants received a monthly bursary, mentoring, specialised training and funded opportunities to attend arts and cultural events (digitally or live).
+Developing the confidence, practical skills and industry connections needed to underpin the continued development of their creative careers, this international group of women have been equipped with the skills they need to design and deliver cultural activity within, and informed by, their own communities and experiences long after the end of this project.

 Bradford Literature Festival Director, Syima Aslam, said: